AresMUSH/aresmush/plugins/scenes/help/en/scenes.md

 ## Viewing Scenes

 `scenes` - Shows active scenes.
-`scenes/open` - Shows only open and active scenes.
+`scenes/open` - Shows only open scenes and ones you've been invited to.
+`scenes/unshared` - Lists all scenes you have access to that haven't been shared yet.
 `scenes/all` - Lists all scenes you have access to.
-`scenes/unshared` - Lists all scenes you have access to that haven't been shared yet.

 ## Starting  a Scene